wsydney76/craft-properties-field/README.md

 * Show header: Whether to show a columns header in the CP.
 Defaults to `false`
 * Date output format.
 Defaults to `short`
 * Entries/Assets view mode.
 Defaults to `cards`
 * Custom input template directory.
-See Extendingsection for more details.
+See Extending section for more details.

 ### Field settings

 A list of properties to be displayed in the field.
 Each property has the following settings:

 * Name: The name of the property
-* Handle: The handle of the property
+* Handle: The handle of the property (will be built from the name if not set)
-* Placeholder: The placeholder for text properties
 * Instructions: Instructions for the property, displayed in a popup via an `info` icon
 * Required: Whether the property is required
 * Type: The type of the property.
 The following types are supported: